HKC Corporation Powers the Next Era of Play & Creation at CES 2026

 LAS VEGAS, Dec.
-25, 2025 (GLOBE NEWSWIRE) -- HKC Corporation, a global leader in advanced display technologies, today announced its participation in CES 2026, taking place from January 6–9, 2026, at the Las Vegas Convention Center (LVCC).
-At Booth No. 30739, South Hall 1, HKC Corporation will present its latest innovations across professional creation, immersive gaming, and competitive esports.
+31, 2025 (GLOBE NEWSWIRE) -- HKC Corporation today announced its participation in the 2026 International Consumer Electronics Show (CES 2026), to be held from January 6–9, 2026, at the Las Vegas Convention Center (LVCC).
+Located at Booth No. 30739, South Hall 1, HKC Corporation will showcase its latest display technology advancements across professional creation, immersive gaming, and esports.

 Guided by “Powering the Next Era of Play & Creation,” HKC Corporation drives display innovation in panels, backlights, and intelligent imaging, empowering creators and gamers while cementing its global tech leadership.